Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

 \item \textbf{Mobility:} Mobility is one of the most important characteristics of an airborne platform, which contributes a lot to its popularity.
 Compared to stationary platforms, mobile airborne platforms have many merits, e.g., they can improve the fairness of network service, proactively improve channel quality, enhance network performance, and accomplish 360$^{\circ}$ panoramic sensing and monitoring of specific areas or targets.
 The degree of performance improvement is also related to the flexibility of the platform.
 Airborne platforms have some constraints on their moving directions and speeds, and the types of airborne platforms affect their maneuverability.
 For instance, compared to a LAUAV, a HAP has greater maneuverability limitations owing to its larger size and inertia.
 To this end, NSIN designers need to separately enforce mobility constraints for airborne platforms in NSIN. \item \textbf{Power consumption:} Power consumption constraints are key consideration during the process of designing NSIN and play a crucial role in prolonging its lifetime.
 Different types of airborne platforms have diverse requirements for power consumption constraints.
 In particular, small and battery-driven platforms have stricter power constraints.
 Although solar-powered airborne platforms are not much more energy-sensitive than battery-driven platforms, developers have to design energy-aware protocols for them such that they can operate normally during hard and long nights.
 To save power consumption for accomplishing tasks, NSIN developers should also pay attention to the design of energy-efficient management mechanisms.
 The propulsion power consumption of airborne platforms can be much greater than that for accomplishing tasks.
 The amount of propulsion power consumption is closely related to the maneuverability of the platforms.
-Therefore, designers should take into account the energy-efficient movement control of airborne platforms when deploying NSIN to accomplish tasks. \end{itemize}
+Eq. (\ref{eq:HAP_propulsion_energy}) presents a propulsion power consumption model (in W) of an airship derived by the aerodynamic theory and computational fluid dynamics (CFD) numerical simulation results.